-“No such thing as a rest day,” Team Qhubeka NextHash tweeted during last year's Tour de France.
+“No such thing as a rest day,” Team Qhubeka NextHash tweeted during a recent Tour de France.
 That’s right, after suffering over several back-to-back stages the riders might get a well-deserved day off from the racing itself, but you can’t get the pro riders off their bikes.

 — Team Qhubeka NextHash (@QhubekaAssos) July 5, 2021

-That said, there is still a significant reduction in the intensity and the volume that day... because all the other days are even crazier!
+That said, there is still a significant reduction in the intensity and the volume of exercise on rest days... because all the other days are even crazier!

-Let’s take a look at how much easier the pro riders took a rest day last year and how much recovery they needed.
+Let’s have a look at how much easier the pro riders took on a rest day a couple of years ago, and how much recovery they needed.

-The EF Education Nippo team partnered with Whoop for insights into personalised biometrics including heart rate variability, resting heart rate, respiratory rate and sleep performance, to optimise recovery for each rider in the team.
+The EF Education Nippo team – now EF Education-EasyPost – partnered with Whoop for insights into personalised biometrics including heart rate variability, resting heart rate, respiratory rate and sleep performance, to optimise recovery for each rider in the team.

 “We’ve been able to measure training load for years now, but that is only four to five hours of the day.
-WHOOP gives us insight into the other 20 hours of the day.
-Individually, riders have been able to make changes to their routines and prioritise recovery in a data-driven, actionable manner,” says Kevin Sprouse, the head of medicine at EF Education Nippo.
+Whoop gives us insight into the other 20 hours of the day.
+Individually, riders have been able to make changes to their routines and prioritise recovery in a data-driven, actionable manner,” said Kevin Sprouse, the head of medicine at EF Education Nippo.

 The graph above shows the data Whoop collection for the EF Education team across the first nine stages of the 2021 Tour and into day 10, the rest day.